Translation invariant filters and van der Waerden's Theorem: TIFs and left ideals in the space of ultrafilters

 \begin{proof} Recall that $\U\in K(\beta\N,\oplus)$ if and only if $\U$ belongs to some minimal left ideal.
 Now let $\U\supseteq\mathcal{M}$ where $\mathcal{M}$ is a maximal TIF.
 Since $\mathcal{M}=\mathfrak{F}(\mathfrak{C}(\mathcal{M}))$, we have that $\U\in\mathfrak{C}(\mathcal{M})$, where $\mathfrak{C}(\mathcal{M})$ is a minimal left ideal.
 Conversely, let $\U\in L$ where $L$ is a minimal left ideal.
 Then $\mathfrak{F}(L)$ is a maximal TIF and $\U\supseteq\mathfrak{F}(L)$, since $\U\in L=\mathfrak{C}(\mathfrak{F}(L))$. \end{proof}

 \begin{remark} One can generalize the contents of this paper from the natural numbers to arbitrary countable semigroups $(S,\cdot)$.
-Indeed, the notion of translation invariant filter also makes sense in that more general framework.\footnote {~Actually, our techniques also apply for uncountable semigroups, but in that case one needs Zorn's Lemma to prove the existence of maximal TIFs and of ultrafilters.} Precisely, if $\B$ is an algebra of subsets of $S$, one defines a TIF on $\B$ as a filter $\F$ with the additional property that $A\in\F\Rightarrow s^{-1}A:=\{t\in S\mid s\cdot t\in A\}\in\F$ for every $s\in S$.
-Then, by the same arguments as used in this paper, one can prove that Theorem \ref{main} holds, provided one adopts a suitable generalization of the notion of piecewise syndetic set.\footnote {~In an arbitrary semigroup $(S,\cdot)$, one defines a subset $T\subseteq S$ to be \emph{thick} if for every finite $F$ there exists $x\in S$ with $F\cdot x:=\{y\cdot x\mid y\in F\}\subseteq T$; a set $A\subseteq S$ is \emph{syndetic} if a suitable finite union $\bigcup_{i=1}^k s_i^{-1}A=S$ covers the whole semigroup; and finally a set $A\subseteq S$ is \emph{piecewise syndetic} if a suitable finite union $\bigcup_{i=1}^k s_i^{-1}A$ is thick (see \cite[\S 4.4 and \S 4.5]{hs}). } \end{remark}
+Indeed, the notion of translation invariant filter also makes sense in that more general framework.\footnote {~Actually, our techniques also apply for uncountable semigroups, but in that case one needs Zorn's Lemma to prove the existence of maximal TIFs and of ultrafilters.} Precisely, for $A\subseteq S$ and $s\in S$, denote by $s^{-1}A:=\{t\in S\mid s\cdot t\in A\}$.
+We say that an algebra $\B$ of subsets of $S$ is \emph{translation invariant} if $B\in\B\Rightarrow s^{-1}B\in\B$ for all $s\in S$.
+Then one defines a TIF on a translation invariant algebra $\B$ as a filter $\F$ such that $A\in\F\Rightarrow s^{-1}A\in\F$ for all $s\in S$.
+By the same arguments as the ones used in this paper, one can prove that a reformulation of Theorem \ref{main} holds, provided one adopts the appropriate generalization of the notion of piecewise syndetic set.\footnote {~In an arbitrary semigroup $(S,\cdot)$, one defines a subset $T\subseteq S$ to be \emph{thick} if for every finite $F$ there exists $s\in S$ with $F\cdot s:=\{x\cdot s\mid x\in F\}\subseteq T$; a set $A\subseteq S$ is \emph{syndetic} if a suitable finite union $\bigcup_{i=1}^k s_i^{-1}A=S$ covers the whole semigroup; and finally a set $A\subseteq S$ is \emph{piecewise syndetic} if a suitable finite union $\bigcup_{i=1}^k s_i^{-1}A$ is thick (see \cite[\S 4.4 and \S 4.5]{hs}). } \end{remark}

+\textbf{Acknowledgement.} I would like to thank the anonymous referee for carefully reading the first version of this paper and for giving comments that were helpful for the final revision.